oracle-samples/oci-data-science-ai-samples/distributed_training/pytorch.md

 ```

 **Note**: Whenever you change the code, you have to build, tag and push the image to OCI container registry.
-This behaviour is automatically taken care in ```ads opctl run ``` cli command.
+This is automatically taken care in ```ads opctl run ``` cli command.

 The required python dependencies are provided inside `oci_dist_training_artifacts/pytorch/v1/environment.yaml`.
 If you code required additional dependencies, please add them to the `environment.yaml` file.

-**Note**: While updating `environment.yaml` do not remove the existing libraries.
+Also, while updating `environment.yaml` do not remove the existing libraries.

 Set the TAG and IMAGE_NAME as environment variables based on your needs -
 ```